bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 There are so many different factors that play into a country’s suicide rate based on a variety of different factors including socioeconomics, gender, health status, mental health status, etc.  There may be problems with multicollinearity and confounding factors between all of these variables.
 A way to improve this project and analysis would be to look at each specific country looking at specific demographic risk factors, potentially even demographic factors regarding the people who have committed suicide.
 Correlating these data together may be helpful.
 These data are merely summaries and I believe are meant to draw further insight into other avenues to pursue for future analysis.

 Suicide affects us on a personal, national, and international scale.
 Deriving further insight from the summary data collected in this analysis can hopefully identify trends and other variables that may influence suicide as an outcome.
 It is my hope that someday we can use these data to develop predictive models and accuracy to identify those that are at highest risk of suicide to intervene before it is too late.

+__For full code of the project, please refer to my GitHub repository under Applied Data Science.__